ikeyike/bike-share-analysis/README.md

 * Are active mostly during Spring and Summer
 * The number of rides and average ride time indicates that they don't ride a lot, but when they do they spend a high amount of time on a trip.
 * They tend to have most of their rides during the end of the week.
-* Their top routes hint that they use the bike almost only for a recreational purpose.
+* Their top routes hint that they use the bikes almost only for a recreational purpose.

 #### Members